 The majority of our investment accounts are endowment funds that share the stated goal of long-term growth as well as current income.
 Accordingly, we recommend a significant portion of fund assets to be invested in common stocks along with a portion in fixed income assets.
 The UMF Collective Investment Fund of Michigan LLC offers complete asset allocation discretion to each investor through which they may select a mix of from 0-100% in the Stock Fund or Bond Fund.
 We are frequently asked to keep the church’s account “balanced,” in which case we maintain the assets in the Balanced Fund, currently a blend of 60% Stock Fund and 40% Bond Fund.
 The Foundation has several resources that can assist a committee to form its judgment regarding asset allocation matters.
 Check our publications and stewardship resources for more information.
 In addition, we offer individual consultations as desired.
 Please contact us for more information.

-Foundation accounts are demand accounts and valued daily.
+Foundation accounts are demand accounts and valued weekly.
 Requests for funds are processed weekly (account closing may take a few extra days.)
-We maintain liquid reserves to provide for flexible access to your funds that may not be available with all the individual assets within the pooled funds.
+We maintain liquid reserves to provide for flexible access to your funds.

-The Foundation offers a money market fund through Merrill Lynch that provides an institutional rate of return, often superior to similar money market funds.
-The Money Market Fund is not marked up.
-We pass through the costs incurred and recover nothing for our administration.
+The Foundation offers a money market fund that provides an institutional rate of return, often superior to similar money market funds.
+We do not charge a mark-up fee for The Money Market Fund.
+We only pass through the costs incurred.